oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

-In order to prevent mix-up attacks, clients MUST only process redirect responses of the OAuth authorization server they send the respective request to and from the same user agent this authorization request was initiated with.
+In order to prevent mix-up attacks, clients MUST only process redirect responses of the OAuth authorization server they sent the respective request to and from the same user agent this authorization request was initiated with.
 Clients MUST memorize which authorization server they sent an authorization request to and bind this information to the user